What IS an internship?

 - You will want to discuss some of these issues with your Academic Advisor, your Faculty Advisor, and Career Services.
 Career Services also hosts all available internships (with details) on the JasonQuest database.
 Note: even if you have helped arrange your own internship, it still needs to be listed on JasonQuest (employers can begin this process here).

 - Summarize the results of Step 2 into a targeted Objective statement and integrate it into your current resume.

-- Meet with your Academic Advisor to submit your current resume and to complete an Internship Interest Assessment Form.
-Be prepared to discuss the type of questions suggested in Number 2.
-If you have already identified a prospective Internship Sponsor, you may bring with you to the meeting a completed Internship Position Description form (PDF).
+- Meet with your Academic Advisor to submit your current resume and to help complete a Marketing, Supply Chain Logistics, and Economics Internship Rubric.
+Be prepared to discuss the types of questions suggested in Number 2.

 - Upon approval of your participation and the Internship Position, you will be registered by the Department for course credit.
 You can then start your internship and have a great learning experience!

 - At the end of the internship, you must present a 3-5 page report and two evaluation forms (the Student Evaluation (PDF) and Supervisor Evaluation (PDF) forms) to the Faculty Advisor for review and evaluation.
 Upon approval, the academic credit based on the hours worked will be added to your records.